rupeshtiwari/rupeshtiwari.github.io/_posts/2021-11-20-what-is-azure-network-watcher.md

   - certification
 ---

-> Azure Network Watcher is a **monitoring service** with lots of other important services for network.
+> Azure Network Watcher is a **monitoring service** with lots of other important services for network. **Most network diagnostics issues can be detected and analyzed with Azure Network Watcher**.
 Learn everything about Network Watcher in this article.

 ## What Network Watcher Does?